EcmaTC53/spec/markup/main.md

 The host provider instance should include its Display constructors through its `display` property.

 ### Real-time clocks
-The host provider instance should include a default Real-time clock constructor options object on its `rtc` property.
+The host provider instance's `rtc` property should be the default Real-time clock constructor options object, extended with an `io` property set to a Real-time clock constructor.

 ### Domain Name resolver
-The host provider instance should include a default Domain Name Resolver class constructor options object on its `network.dns.resolver` property.
+The host provider instance's `network.dns.resolver` property should be the default Domain Name Resolver class constructor options object, extended with an `io` property set to a Domain Name Resolver constructor.

 ### NTP client
-The host provider instance should include a default NTP Client class constructor options object on its `network.ntp.client` property.
+The host provider instance's `network.ntp.client` property should be the default NTP Client class constructor options object, extended with an `io` property set to an NTP Client constructor.

 ### HTTP client
-The host provider instance should include a default HTTP Client class constructor options object on its `network.http.client` property.
+The host provider instance's `network.http.client` property should be the default HTTP Client class constructor options object, extended with an `io` property set to an HTTP Client constructor.

 ### HTTPS client
-The host provider instance should include a default secure HTTP Client class constructor options object on its `network.https.client` property.
+The host provider instance's `network.https.client` property should be the default HTTP Client class constructor options object for secure connections, extended with an `io` property set to an HTTP Client constructor.

 ### HTTP server
-The host provider instance should include a default HTTP Server class constructor options object on its `network.http.server` property.
+The host provider instance's `network.http.server` property should be the default HTTP Server class constructor options object, extended with an `io` property set to an HTTP Server constructor.

 ### MQTT client
-The host provider instance should include a default MQTT Client class constructor options object on its `network.mqtt.client` property. <!-- "server" would be network.mqtt.broker -->
+The host provider instance's `network.mqtt.client` property should be the default MQTT Client class constructor options object, extended with an `io` property set to an MQTT Client constructor. <!-- "server" would be network.mqtt.broker -->

 ### MQTTS client
-The host provider instance should include a default secure MQTT Client class constructor options object on its `network.mqtts.client` property. <!-- "server" would be network.mqtts.broker -->
+The host provider instance's `network.mqtts.client` property should be the default MQTT Client class constructor options object for secure connections, extended with an `io` property set to an MQTT Client constructor. <!-- "server" would be network.mqtts.broker -->

 ### WS (WebSocket) client
-The host provider instance should include a default WebSocket Client class constructor options object on its `network.ws.client` property.
+The host provider instance's `network.ws.client` property should be the default WebSocket Client class constructor options object, extended with an `io` property set to a WebSocket Client constructor.

 ### WSS (WebSocket Secure) client
-The host provider instance should include a default secure WebSocket Client class constructor options object on its `network.wss.client` property.
+The host provider instance's `network.wss.client` property should be the default WebSocket Client class constructor options object for secure connections, extended with an `io` property set to a WebSocket Client constructor.

 ### TLS client
-The host provider instance should include a default TLS Client class constructor options object on its `network.tls.client` property.
+The host provider instance's `network.tls.client` property should be the default TLS Client class constructor options object, extended with an `io` property set to a TLS Client constructor.

 ### Network Interfaces
-The host provider instance should include a Network Interface class constructor options object for each of its network interfaces on its `network.interface` property.
+The host provider instance's `network.interface` property should contain a Network Interface class constructor options object for each of its network interfaces, each extended with an `io` property set to a Network Interface constructor.

 ```javascript
 const Ethernet0 = device.network.interface.Ethernet0;